Landry Jones: Jacksonville Jaguars

 On October 31, 2018, the Jacksonville Jaguars signed Jones following an injury to starting quarterback Blake Bortles.
-He was released on November 19, 2018.
+Jones was released on November 19.

 Oakland Raiders

 On March 26, 2019, Jones signed with the Oakland Raiders.
-He was later cut on May 22, 2019.
+He was cut on May 22.

-Following his release from the Raiders roster, Jones briefly took a minimum wage position at a construction company in Fort Worth.
+Following his release from the Raiders, Jones briefly took a minimum wage position at a construction company in Fort Worth.
 The San Antonio Commanders of the Alliance of American Football offered Jones over $1,000,000 to sign, but sensing correctly that the Alliance did not have the funds to cover the promise, he declined.

 Dallas Renegades

 On August 15, 2019, Jones signed with the XFL, which was scheduled to begin play in 2020.
 He was the first player to sign with the league.
-The Steelers called the XFL office to ask about signing Jones after starting quarterback Ben Roethlisberger suffered a season-ending injury on September 15, 2019, but the XFL blocked them.
-On October 15, 2019, the XFL allocated Jones to the Dallas Renegades, reuniting him with his college coach Bob Stoops.
-Jones suffered a knee injury on January 7, 2020, during a training camp and was expected to miss 4–6 weeks.
-Jones returned in week 2 of the 2020 XFL season and passed for 305 yards in a 25–18 victory over the Los Angeles Wildcats.
-On February 22, Jones completed 30 of 41 passes for 274 yards, three touchdowns and two interceptions leading Dallas to a 24–12 win over the Seattle Sea Dragons.
-He had his contract terminated when the league suspended operations on April 10, 2020 and opted not to return when the league returned in 2023.
+The Steelers called the XFL office to ask about signing Jones after starting quarterback Ben Roethlisberger suffered a season-ending injury on September 15, but the XFL blocked them.
+On October 15, the XFL allocated Jones to the Dallas Renegades, reuniting him with his college coach Bob Stoops.

+Jones suffered a knee injury on January 7, 2020, during a training camp and was expected to miss four to six weeks.
+He returned in Week 2 of the 2020 XFL season and passed for 305 yards in a 25–18 victory over the Los Angeles Wildcats.
+On February 22, Jones completed 30-of-41 passes for 274 yards, three touchdowns, and two interceptions, leading Dallas to a 24–12 victory over the Seattle Sea Dragons.
+He had his contract terminated when the league suspended operations on April 10, 2020, and opted not to return when the league returned in 2023.